John Aldag

-John Aldag (born 1963) is a Canadian Liberal politician, who represents the riding of Cloverdale—Langley City in the House of Commons of Canada.
+John W. Aldag (born April 18, 1963) is a Canadian politician who represented the riding of Cloverdale—Langley City in the House of Commons of Canada as a Liberal MP from 2015 to 2019 and 2021 to 2024.

 He was first elected in the 2015 federal election, and served until his defeat in the 2019 Canadian federal election.
 In the 2021 federal election he won his seat back over incumbent Conservative Tamara Jansen.

+Aldag announced he would resign his seat effective May 27, 2024, to seek the BC New Democratic Party nomination in Langley-Abbotsford in the 2024 British Columbia election.
+He resigned his seat May 31, 2024 and was officially nominated as the NDP candidate in Langley-Abbotsford on July 20, 2024, but lost to BC Conservatives candidate Harman Bhangu in the 2024 British Columbia general election.
+He would later replace Nasima Nastoh as the Liberal candidate in Langley Township—Fraser Heights before losing in that riding in the 2025 Canadian federal election to Conservative incumbent Tako van Popta.

 Early life and career

 Aldag was born in rural Saskatchewan.
 He earned an MBA from Royal Roads University and had a 32-year career with Parks Canada, including postings in Whitehorse, Lake Louise, Yoho, Waterloo and Langley, where he was the administrator of Fort Langley National Historic Site before his entry into politics.
 Aldag took an unpaid leave from Parks Canada in December 2013 to begin campaigning for election to office, which he ultimately won with nearly 46% of the vote.
 He resigned his position upon being confirmed as the elected candidate by Elections Canada on October 26, 2015.

 Aldag and his wife, Elaine St. John, a doctor, have two daughters and one son, and had lived in Langley for a decade at the time of his election to the House of Commons.